 Buzz buzz, here’s a new superfood for you.
 This honey doesn’t come in a bear-shaped bottle and it will cost you about a hundred bucks.
 What’s so good about it?
 Well honey taste and benefits changes based on what is surrounding the bees, so that’s probably what’s going on in this case.

 It’s the classic expensive food.
-Just one ounce is $195 so make sure you’re careful as you shave these onto everything you eat.
-You get 2 or 3 portions per ounce so really it’s only $100 per serving!
+Just one ounce is nearly $250 so make sure you’re careful as you shave these onto everything you eat.
+You get around 3 portions per ounce so really it’s a deal at less than $100 per serving!